 - Mix the sage, garlic, pepper, and salt with butter in a bowl.
 Then, make a pocket under the turkey skin and spread about two tablespoons inside it.
 Take care, so the skin doesn’t tear off.
 Next, rub a tablespoon of the butter mixture on the turkey breast.

 - Add the onions, carrots, and potatoes into the remaining butter mixture and toss.
 Then, arrange the vegetables around the breast in the pan.

-- Roast in the oven for about two hours and 45 minutes, until the vegetables are soft.
+- Roast in the oven for about two hours and 30 minutes.
 Check the doneness of the breast with a meat thermometer at its thickest part.
 You want the internal temperature to reach 170F.

 - Transfer the turkey breast to a board on the counter, set the oven to broil, and stir the pan juice with the vegetables.
-Let the baking pan sit about six to eight inches away from the heating element.
+Let the baking pan sit about 6 to 8 inches away from the heating element.

-- Broil the vegetables for about five minutes until they’re lightly brown.
+- Broil the vegetables for about 5 minutes until they’re lightly brown.
 Halfway through the cooking process, stir the vegetables with the pan juice.
 Once it’s ready, serve along with the turkey breast.

 - For more directions on how to cook Butterball turkey breast, watch this video recipe.

 If you have a bone-in turkey breast, raise the oven temperature to 400F.
 Cooking time should be about the same, though the recipe probably serves 6 people instead of 10.